pmaji/asset-time-machine-app/README.md

 - create a branch and name it <yournamehere_dev>
 - clone that branch locally
-- to test that you're all set up:
+- to confirm that you're all set up:
     - make a small test change to a file like the README.md
     - save your changes and run the following code in your terminal
     - `git add --all`
     - `git commit -m "use some simple imperative commit message here"`
     - `git push`
-    - go back to your branch on github via the GUI and submit a pull request
+    - go back to your branch on GitHub via the GUI and submit a pull request
     - once it is approved and merged, go back to your terminal and run `git pull`
     - once that is complete--you should see "Fast-forward" in your terminal once it's done
     - run `git merge origin/master` to ensure you are up to date with master locally
-    - if the merge completes as planned, you should see "This branch is even with master." under your branch name on GitHub's GUI
+    - if the merge works, you should see "This branch is even with master." under your branch name on GitHub's GUI
-    - congrats! you now have working branched version control and are ready to get developping!
+    - congrats; you now have working branched version control and are ready to get developping!